tonimelisma/mail/OFFLINE2.md

     * All layers (Data, UI) consistently use this new approach, enhancing provider-agnosticism and data integrity for folder identification.
     * Database migration uses `fallbackToDestructiveMigration()` for this development phase.

+* **UI Stability Fixes (Message Loading & Settings):**
+    * **Message Display:** Resolved an issue where messages wouldn't load and "Parent folder not found" errors occurred.
+This was due to `MessageRemoteMediator` receiving the folder's `remoteId` instead of its local UUID.
+The fix involved correcting `FolderMappers.kt` to ensure `MailFolder.id` (domain model) uses the local UUID from `FolderEntity.id`.
+    * **Settings Screen Buttons (Google Sign-In Cancellation):** Addressed an issue where "Add Account" buttons could remain disabled after cancelling a Google sign-in attempt.
+The fix involved adding a `.catch` block in `DefaultAccountRepository.handleAuthenticationResult` for Google.
+This ensures that an `AuthorizationException` from a user cancellation is caught and correctly propagates a `GenericAuthResult.Error` to the `MainViewModel`.
+The ViewModel can then reset its `isLoadingAccountAction` state, re-enabling the buttons.

 **Key Technical Debt & Immediate Concerns (Revised):**